 The blue thread reminds us the blue of the oceans and the heavens, calling to mind G-d’s majesty.
 But how do you communicate that message?

 Korach believed that that the more you can overwhelm people with the “blue light of heaven” the more successful you will be.
 Korach wanted to appeal to the emotions, to set souls on fire.
 He sought to make people excited by G-d.
 Let their entire garment, their total identity, melt into the sky!

 Moses fundamentally disagreed.
-The Torah G-d gave him to communicate to the people is not just based on people’s feelings.
+G-d’s Torah is not just based on people’s feelings.

-Of course, the people must be inspired and motivated, but that has to translate into daily acts.
+Of course, people must be inspired and motivated, but that has to translate into daily acts.
 Good deeds.
 Acts of kindness.
+Sensitive words.
 Daily prayer.
 Regular mitzvot.